posterity/srp/README.md

 ### Params selection

-SRP requires the client and the server to agree on a given set of parameters, namely a diffie-hellman (DH) group, a hash function, and key-derivation function.
+SRP requires the client and the server to agree on a given set of parameters, namely a Diffie-Hellman (DH) group, a hash function, and a key-derivation
+function:

 All the DH groups defined in [RFC 5054](https://tools.ietf.org/html/rfc5054) are available.

-You can use any hash function you would like
-(e.g. `SHA256`, [Blake2b](https://pkg.go.dev/golang.org/x/crypto/blake2b)), and
-the same goes for key-derivation
+You can use any hash function you would like (e.g. `SHA256`, [Blake2b](https://pkg.go.dev/golang.org/x/crypto/blake2b)), and the same goes for key-derivation
 (e.g. [Argon2](https://pkg.go.dev/golang.org/x/crypto/argon2),